indygreg/PyOxidizer/docs/config.rst

    not included because it *could* be GPL licensed.
 Similarly, the mechanism for determining whether a license is GPL is based on an explicit list of non-GPL licenses.
 This ensures new GPL licenses don't slip through.

+The ``preferred_variants`` argument denotes a string to string mapping of extension module name to its preferred variant name.
+If multiple variants of an extension module meet the filter requirements, the preferred variant from this mapping will be used.
+Otherwise the first variant will be used.

 .. important::